ahmadMNT/RocketNetwork/README.md

 ## License

-Rocket is available under the MIT license.
+RocketNetwork is available under the MIT license.